 Leroy Parkins, who usually went by “Sam,” was a musical wonder, and if a character with a more varied resume shows up on this blog, I’ll be surprised.
-Born in Boston on September 23, 1926, Parkins played with bop with Dick Twardzik, R&B with Sam Rivers, mainstream swing with Dave Frishberg, trad with Danny Barker…he played in every musical setting imaginable over a career that stretched across six decades.
+Born in Boston on September 23, 1926, his claim to fame in this post is his Excalibur Jazz Band.
+But Parkins played with bop with Dick Twardzik, R&B with Sam Rivers, mainstream swing with Dave Frishberg, and trad with Danny Barker.
+Sam played in every musical setting imaginable over a career that stretched across six decades.

-Leroy Parkins—I’m still not sure where the “Sam” came from—entered the New England Conservatory in fall 1950, and while he worked steadily on his masters in composition, he played Dixieland at the Log Cabin in Dedham, R&B in the sailors’ joints, and polite dance music for debutantes in society bands, a practice he continued long after his Boston days.
+Leroy Parkins—I’m still not sure where the “Sam” came from—entered the New England Conservatory in fall 1950.
+While he worked steadily on his masters in composition, he played Dixieland at the Log Cabin in Dedham, R&B in the sailors’ joints, and polite dance music for debutantes in society bands.
+He continued this practice long after his Boston days.
 In 1953, he continued his musical mixing-and-matching by playing bop at the Melody Lounge with Dick Wetmore and Al Walcott, but he stopped playing modern in order to indulge his growing interest in traditional jazz.

 Parkins organized a group to work at the Southward Inn in Orleans, on Cape Cod, during the summer of 1954.
-It was a quartet that played jazz-based dance music, with Parkins playing clarinet and tenor, soprano, and bass saxophones, Jim Wheaton trumpet, Bob Pilsbury piano, and Al Ezer drums.
+His quartet played jazz-based dance music, with Parkins on clarinet and tenor, soprano, and bass saxophones.
+Jim Wheaton was on trumpet, Bob Pilsbury piano, and Al Ezer drums.
 They were a big hit playing everything from Ellington to Cole Porter to Dixieland chestnuts.
 Katherine Donahue, owner of Boston’s Savoy Cafe, heard the band and booked it for the fall.

 The Excalibur Jazz Band recorded its only album in 1956, the obscure Southward Session (Southward A6856).
 Dick Wetmore said his solo on “Fidgety Feet” on that album was his favorite cornet solo on record.